CyberReasoningSystem/first_semester_research/README.md

-# ACSDocumentsTemplates ⬛
+# First Semester's Research 🧑‍🎓

 ## Description 🖼️

-**ACSDocumentsTemplates** is a template repository containing two LaTeX projects for both documents and presentations created in the Faculty of Automatic Control and Computers, University POLITEHNICA of Bucharest.
+This repository contains the documents produced by the research from the first semester.

 ## Folders Structure 📁